gregnar/the_pivot/README.md

 - Username: `demo+josh@jumpstartlab.com`
 - Password: `password`

 Once you're logged in, try shopping and checking out.
-During checkout, you can play with
+During checkout, you can use our Google Maps interface to pinpoint an air drop location.

 ###Running Tests

-In order to run the test suite, run <code>rspec</code> in the command line.
+In order to run the test suite,

+- run <code>rspec</code> in the command line.